-- The Buyer acknowledges that the Developer undertakes no legal obligation to enforce these Design Guidelines against any other buyer of land at Dawn. - The Buyer agrees that he/she/they will not take legal action against the Developer in respect of any alleged breach of any Design Guideline that appears in this document by any other person who owns land at Dawn. - The Buyer acknowledges that these Design Guidelines are not intended to create any legal duty enforceable against the Developer or a third party pursuant to Section 55 of the Property Law Act 1974 (as amended). - Unless first approved in writing by the Developer, an owner of a lot must comply with the Design Guidelines set out in relation to allotments within Dawn. - If the buyer does not comply with the building covenants, they will be responsible to meet the reasonable costs of any rectification works.
-If the breach of the Design Guidelines is not rectified within a reasonable time after the Buyer is given notice of the breach of the Design Guidelines covenant plan stage 6 covenant plan rainwater tanks common household water uses
+- The Buyer acknowledges that these Design Guidelines are not intended to create any legal duty enforceable against the Developer or a third party pursuant to Section 55 of the Property Law Act 1974 (as amended). - Unless first approved in writing by the Developer, an owner of a lot must comply with the Design Guidelines set out in relation to allotments within Dawn. - If the buyer does not comply with the building covenants, they will be responsible to meet the costs of any rectification works.

+covenant plan

+stage 7-11 covenant plan

+rainwater tanks